MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

          Applies only to columns that have Integer, Double, or Boolean data types.
 See the [Technical Notes](#bkmk_TechNotes) section for more information.

      + **Replace with median**
-         Calculates the column median value and assigns that as the replacement for any missing value in the column.
+         Calculates the column median value, and uses the median value as the replacement for any missing value in the column.

          Applies only to columns that have Integer or Double data types.
 See the [Technical Notes](#bkmk_TechNotes) section for more information.

      + **Replace with mode**
-         Calculates the mode for the column and uses that as the replacement value for every missing value in the column.
+         Calculates the mode for the column, and uses the mode as the replacement value for every missing value in the column.

          Applies to columns that have Integer, Double, Boolean, or Categorical data types.
 See the [Technical Notes](#bkmk_TechNotes) section for more information.